-See, for example, Parliament of New South Wales, Legislative Council, Report on the Inquiry into the Conduct of the Honourable Franca Arena MLC, Standing Committee on Parliamentary Privilege and Ethics, June 1998, pp. 9-12.
+55 See, for example, Parliament of New South Wales, Legislative Council, Report on the Inquiry into the Conduct of the Honourable Franca Arena MLC, Standing Committee on Parliamentary Privilege and Ethics, June 1998, pp. 9-12.

-Jones, above n.
+56 Jones, above n.
 23, 1; see also B. Chamberlain, 2001, 'Right of Reply in the Victorian Parliament - The Two Remedies' Paper presented to the 32nd Conference of Presiding Officers and Clerks, Wellington, New Zealand, July 2001.

-Parliament of New South Wales, above n.
+57 Parliament of New South Wales, above n.
 51.

-Professors Geoffrey Lindell and Gerard Carney, Review of Procedures of the House of Representatives Relating to the Consideration of Privilege Matters and Procedural Fairness, presented to House of Representatives Standing Committee of Privileges, 23 February 2007.
+58 Professors Geoffrey Lindell and Gerard Carney, Review of Procedures of the House of Representatives Relating to the Consideration of Privilege Matters and Procedural Fairness, presented to House of Representatives Standing Committee of Privileges, 23 February 2007.

-was conscious of, and concerned with, these matters.
-However, the terms of reference explicitly excluded the consideration of the practice of any other parliamentary committees with regard to procedural fairness.
-The power of parliament to punish contempt is very broad.
-As Professors Lindell and Carney note, 'No other institution of government has the power to investigate an allegation as well as effectively charge those alleged to be responsible, try the charge, and impose a penal sanction.'
+effectively charge those alleged to be responsible, try the charge, and impose a penal sanction.60

 In this context, natural justice is clearly necessary.
-This is so even where the nature of the proceeding is inquisitorial rather than adversarial, as such inquiries may engage in 'fishing expeditions' for relevant evidence, and witnesses may not know the exact nature or existence of any allegations against them and the matters on which they are called to testify.
-Lindell and Carney point to the 'suspect value of relying on untested evidence about sensitive matters', finding that providing witnesses with an opportunity to respond to adverse allegations not only serves to protect reputation but also makes it more likely that the 'correct' result (in terms of the truth or falsehood of the allegation) will be found.
+This is so even where the nature of the proceeding is inquisitorial rather than adversarial, as such inquiries may engage in 'fishing expeditions' for relevant evidence, and witnesses may not know the exact nature or existence of any allegations against them and the matters on which they are called to testify.61

+Lindell and Carney point to the 'suspect value of relying on untested evidence about sensitive matters', finding that providing witnesses with an opportunity to respond to adverse allegations not only serves to protect reputation but also makes it more likely that the 'correct' result (in terms of the truth or falsehood of the allegation) will be found.62

-It is clear that where a parliamentary committee is aware that its findings may have a serious detrimental effect on the rights and interests of an individual (for instance, where an MP could be expelled), it is at pains to ensure that it complies with natural justice, at least as far is possible and appropriate in the circumstances.
+It is clear that where a parliamentary committee is aware that its findings may have a serious detrimental effect on the rights and interests of an individual (for instance, where a Member could be expelled), it is at pains to ensure that it complies with natural justice, at least as far is possible and appropriate in the circumstances.
 However, this concern should not be restricted to consideration of privileges matters.
 Although the powers of the House against its Members may be extensive, the work of its other committees also have the potential to impact on the rights and interests of individuals, whether or not they are Members of Parliament.